TimBurg/MA_thesis_markdown/source/07_theory.md

    $$\int_{A^\varphi} f^\varphi(x^\varphi) dx^\varphi + \int_{\partial A^\varphi} t^\varphi(x^\varphi,n^\varphi)da^\varphi = 0$$
    Here, $dx^\varphi$ and $da^\varphi$ are the volume and surface elements in the deformed configuration, $n^\varphi$ is the surface-unit-normal and $t^\varphi$ is the cauchy stress vectorfield:
    $$t^\varphi:\Omega \times \mathbb{S}_1 \mapsto \mathbb{R}^3 \quad where \quad \mathbb{S}_1 := \{v \in \mathbb{R}^3\:|\: \lVert v \rVert = 1 \}$$
-   Note cauchy stress vector $t^\varphi$ depends on the given Volume $A$ only through the normal vector at a surface point and that any surface-force dictated on part of $\partial A \cap \partial\Omega$ must be dispersed through the remaining part of $\partial A$.
+   Note that the cauchy stress vector $t^\varphi$ depends on the given Volume $A$ only through the normal vector at a surface point and that any surface-force dictated on part of $\partial A \cap \partial\Omega$ must be dispersed through the remaining part of $\partial A$.